Amourspirit/lum-codex-templates/Assets/pkg_readme.md

 ### ⚙️ Enforcement Overview

-When any template (e.g., Glyph, Seal, Sigil, Scroll, Stone, Certificate) is invoked via a command such as: `Apply Glyph Template v1.11 to Glyph of Kavon’el` the system performs the following:
+When any template (e.g., Glyph, Seal, Sigil, Scroll, Stone, Certificate) is invoked via a command such as: `Apply TEMPLATE-GLYPH-V2.2 to Glyph of Kavon’el` the system performs the following:

 1. ✅ **Template Validation via `.lock` File**